lowleveldesign/wtrace/README.md

 Additionally, it has various **filtering capabilities** and may also dump statistics at the end of the trace session.
 As it's just a standard command-line tool, you may pipe its output to another tool for further processing.

 It works on Windows 8.1+ and requires .NET 4.7.2+.
-Wtrace is just one executable, wtrace.exe, and you may download it from the [release page](https://github.com/lowleveldesign/wtrace/releases).
+Wtrace is just one executable, wtrace.exe, and you may download it from the [release page](https://github.com/lowleveldesign/wtrace/releases) or install it with [Chocolatey](https://chocolatey.org/): `choco install wtrace`.

 The available options are listed below.
 Please check the [wtrace documentation page](https://wtrace.net/documentation/wtrace) to learn details about them with some usage examples.